 Starring Me and You by Geneviève Côté (Kids Can Press, March 2014) and Goodnight, You by Geneviève Côté (September 2014) are the two most recent books in the adorable Piggy and Bunny series, this time focusing on putting on a play and having a nighttime camp out, respectively.

-I like the simplicity of these stories, and feel they are just right for the preschool or younger crowd.
+I like the simplicity of these stories and feel they are just right for the preschool or younger crowd.
 In Starring Me and You, for example, Bunny and Piggy explain how they express themselves differently for different emotions.
-My two-year-old daughter can really relate to emotions right now because she too has difficulty in understanding the extremes she feels.
+My two-year-old daughter can really relate to emotions right now because she too has difficulty understanding the extremes she feels.
 She begged to read this one over and over.
-I don’t know which aspects most appealed to her: seeing the animals fight and then make up, or seeing the cute illustrations.
+I don’t know which aspects most appealed to her: seeing the animals fight and then resolve their differences, or seeing the cute illustrations.
 At any rate, it was definitely interesting to her.

 It’s always good to see how others act in different situations.
 Although I’m not sure how much my 2-year-old daughter will remember of these particular books, it’s the frequent reading of books like these that portray emotions (and discuss emotions) so appropriately that help her learn to deal with her own explosive emotions as she grows.